I-NERGY/DeepTSF/README.md

 * ```num_samples``` (default 1), number of samples to use for evaluating/validating a probabilistic model's output

 ## DeepTSF UI
 The DeepTSF UI runs by default at port 3000.
 However this can be modified by the user.
 This interface allows for a completely codeless model training experience, as long as the input files respect the already described input csv file format (otherwise an error will be thrown while uploading the file).
 Several operations such as downsampling, outlier detection can be performed and then the user can split the dataset and perform model training by selecting the appropriate model and its respective hyperparameters.
 The results of the execution can be sought to the deployed MLflow server.
 A quick overview of the results can be also found in the experiment tracking dashboard of the front end application.
 Note that only purely autoregressive models can be built through the UI (with no external variables) contrary to the above described CLI.
-For more info, take a look at the whitepaper [1].
+For more info, please have a look at the whitepaper [1].

-References:
+## DeepTSF advanced workflow orchestration (Dagster)
+Dagster acts as a workflow orchestration engine, where data processing and ML model training pipelines, are defined as jobs.
+Therefore, the execution of these jobs can be scheduled in fixed intervals, serving the needs of periodic training.
+More information on the usage of this component can be found in the whitepaper [1].
+Note here that this component is still at an experimental stage and therefore has limited features.

+## References
 [1]: Pelekis, S., Karakolis, E., Pountridis, T., Kormpakis, G., Lampropoulos, G., Mouzakits, S., & Askounis, D. (2023).
 DeepTSF: Codeless machine learning operations for time series forecasting.
-ArXiv.
-[DOI](https://arxiv.org/abs/2308.00709)
+ArXiv https://arxiv.org/abs/2308.00709